 Makapu’u Point Lighthouse

-Visit the Makapuʻu Point Lighthouse, which is a 10-minute drive from Hanauma Bay.
+Visit the Makapuʻu Point Lighthouse, which is a 10-minute drive from Hanauma Bay and one of Hawaii’s famous landmarks.

 The trail to the lighthouse is a moderate 2-mile round trip walk offering breathtaking views of Oahu’s southeastern coastline and the historic Makapuʻu Point Lighthouse.